Things Truck Drivers Want Other Drivers To Know

 One of the greatest dangers that truck drivers face on the road are passenger car drivers.
-Many times the small cars try to cutoff or follow the truck way more closely than they should.
-Any miscalculation on part of any of the driver can result in fatal accidents.
+Many times the small cars try to cut off or follow the truck way more closely than they should.
+Any miscalculation on part of any of the drivers can result in fatal accidents.
 There are a few things passenger car drivers must keep in mind while driving along the trucks to ensure that the roads are safer for all:

 Trucks and trailers are huge, and can weigh more than 80,000 pounds.
-They cannot stop abruptly, and there is a huge gap in application of brakes and response time.
+They cannot stop abruptly, and there is a huge gap in the application of brakes and response time.
 Also, trucks and heavy vehicles use air breaks, which function differently than the brakes in a four-wheel car.
-Passenger car drivers must therefore, should not try to cut in front of trucks, unless there is enough space.
+Passenger car drivers must, therefore, should not try to cut in front of trucks unless there is enough space.

 Truck and heavy rig drivers and passenger car drivers often communicate with each other through trailer lights, headlights, and turn signals.
-Repetitive flashes means the driver needs to be more attentive of the road ahead.
+Repetitive flashes mean the driver needs to be more attentive to the road ahead.
 This could be due to excessive traffic, road construction or maintenance, or any other situation.
-As trailers are long and huge, truck drivers are often confused whether it is safe for them to change lanes or not.
-A simple flash of light from fellow traveler can assure the truck driver that he has enough space to change the lane.
+As trailers are long and huge, truck drivers are often confused about whether it is safe for them to change lanes or not.
+A simple flash of light from fellow travelers can assure the truck driver that he has enough space to change the lane.

 Making turns is another challenge for truck drivers.
 They have to make wider turns, and the safety of these turns depends on fellow drivers.
 There are white stop lines at intersections, and other drivers must pay attention to them when they see a heavy trailer trying to make a turn.